shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-14-SettingUpInstagram.md

 # Setting up Instagram

+Shoutem's Photos RSS can utilize an Instagram feed, however, since Instagram has now closed their API, you will have to be the owner of the feed in order to generate a URL.

 In order to show an Instagram feed in a Shoutem app using the Photos RSS, you will have to set up a redirect URL.
-The first step is to go to the Instagram developer [site] and create a new client if you don't already have one.
+The first step is to go to the Instagram developer [site](https://www.instagram.com/developer/) and create a [new client](https://www.instagram.com/developer/clients/register/) if you don't already have one.
 Take note of the Client ID and Client Secret, you will be needing these.
 In `Valid redirect URIs` insert `https://new.shoutem.com`.

 You will also need to get an access token, which you can get in one of two ways.